-1) Introduction by the Head Teacher
+1. Introduction by the Head Teacher

 Welcome to our school handbook.
-My name is Richard McGowan and I am the Head Teacher.
-I hope you find this handbook useful and you gain a sense of what our school is all about.
-The purpose of this handbook is
+My name is Barbara Lee and I am the Head Teacher.
+I hope our handbook provides you with helpful information about our school.

+The purpose of this handbook is:

-- to communicate the ethos of Lesmahagow High School; - to offer you a practical resource which reassures you and helps you to prepare your child for secondary education; - to give you a wide range of information about how the school works: - to give you an insight into what happens in the school and the opportunities available; - to encourage and facilitate partnership between us.
+- to communicate the ethos of Lesmahagow High School; - to offer you a practical resource which reassures you and helps you to prepare your child for secondary education; - to give you a wide range of information about how the school operates; - to give you an insight into what happens in the school and the opportunities available; and - to encourage and facilitate partnership between us.

 The information should be clearly signposted and you can access additional information through the links listed at the end.
-Much of the information is provided by South Lanarkshire Council, indicated by a star .
+Much of the information is provided by South Lanarkshire Council, indicated by a star \.
 If there is any other information you need, please email me at headteacher@lesmahagow.s-lanark.sch.uk or phone me at 01555 896010.